Transtector/Avalanche-Cme-api/README.md

 * Python 3.5+

-Clone the Cme project repository to a development machine.
+Clone the Cme-api project repository to a development machine.
 Generally this package should run on nearly any machine with Python 3.5 installed.
 Note that you must either add an SSH public key to your GitLab profile from the development machine, or copy an existing SSH public key to the development machine in order to use `git` to clone the project.